-Hepatitis C is a viral infection of the liver that affects approximately 71 million people worldwide including 3.5 million in the United States1,2.
-Chronic infection may lead to fibrosis, cirrhosis liver failure and liver cancer.
+Hepatitis C virus (HCV) is a viral infection of the liver that causes both acute and chronic infection, and according to the World Health Organization in 2017, chronically affects an estimated 71 million people worldwide, including 3.5 million in the United States.
+Chronic HCV infection can lead to fibrosis (scarring), cirrhosis, liver failure, and liver cancer.
+Approximately 399,000 people die each year from hepatitis C, mostly from cirrhosis and hepatocellular carcinoma.

 To learn more about hepatitis C, please visit the information page at the Center for Disease Control and Prevention (CDC).